 In the Americas, the Spanish-speaking population of the United States is second only to México, and is slightly above Argentina and Colombia.
 It is forecast that in the next five years, Spanish-speaking populations will continue their phenomenal growth, resulting in ever increasing demands on businesses and institutions to provide dual-language services.
 Fluency in Spanish is rapidly becoming a necessary job skill in many sectors, and this trend will only continue to grow.
-The undergraduate program in Spanish at UW-Madison provides you with a wide variety of classes in language, linguistics, literature, and culture.
-Courses at all levels are taught in Spanish so that you can continue to improve your language skills as you study advanced topics, including specialized courses for majors in business, medicine, and social services.
-You are also encouraged to take advantage of the many study abroad programs offered through UW-Madison to expand your knowledge of Hispanic cultures and to further enhance your fluency in Spanish!
+Study of Spanish helps introduce learners to not only the culture of Spain, but of the Americas and a wide population of the United States.

 Live in Residencia de Estudiantes, the Spanish House in the International Learning Community.